deeenes/bioinfo-tools/README.md

 -   http://gureckislab.org/courses/spring20/labincp/chapters/09/00-plots.html -
     Great matplotlib book chapter from the cognition and perception class of Todd Gureckis.
+-   https://sharkcoder.com/ - Some great matplotlib, plotly, seaborn and D3.js
+    tutorials: see the Data Visualization menu.
 -   https://plot.ly/python/ - An easy way to make
     interactive html plots in IPython notebook.
 Note: it is not obvious from their webpage, but you don't need to register even for the free plan to